jakobbouchard/jakobbouchard/src/content/work/tiny-space-ninja.md

 ## Project overview

 When we saw the announcement for the [GBJam 11](https://itch.io/jam/gbjam-11), my friends ([Cédric](https://cedriclaroche.com) and [Gabby](https://gabbyrondeau.itch.io/)) and I knew we had to participate.
 It was a simpler jam, with fun restrictions and we wanted to take a stab at it.
 The theme, _Space_, somehow inspired us to create a game about a ninja that must slash through aliens in low gravity.
 It's a fun and quirky control scheme to work with, and it ended up being a great experience and game!

+We ended up #18 overall, with #7 in gameplay and #10 in music!
+Not bad for our first full game jam!
+You can view [the results here](https://itch.io/jam/gbjam-11/results).

 ## My role